pulumi/pulumi-hugo/themes/default/content/microsoft-build/_index.md

 links:
     items:
         - heading: RSVP to Seattle Meetup
-          description: Join us at our re-launch of the Seattle Pulumi User Group to meet our CEO, Joe Duffy, and members of our product and engineering teams.
-5PM on May 23rd at Rhein Haus Seattle.
+          description: No speakers, no agenda.
+Just a casual evening to network and have fun!
+Meet fellow engineers and CEO Joe Duffy and CTO Luke Lohan.
+Food and drinks are on us.
+May 23, 5:00 Pm PDT at Rhein Haus Seattle.
           action: Reserve your spot
           link: https://info.pulumi.com/en/pug-meetup/happy-hour
         - heading: Join a Workshop